vladimircuc/Diabetes-Prediction-using-Neural-Networks/README.md

   <h1 align="center">Diabetes-Prediction-using-Neural-Networks</h1>

   <p align="center">
-This project represents a thorough analysis of two neural network modules, built using PyTorch and Keras, to predict diabetes based on a dataset from Kaggle.
+This project developed neural network models using PyTorch and Keras to predict diabetes from a Kaggle dataset.
+Trained on 2,460 instances and tested on 308, the models used health indicators like glucose, BMI, and insulin to provide binary predictions of diabetes presence.
 A comprehensive review of the code and prediction results can be found in the PDF attached to this repository.  </p>
 </p>

 ## Table of Contents